 For over 150 years bootleggers hid stills wherever they could, including inside hills and the Whisky industry continued to grow, despite the tax placed on it.

 In 1777 there were only 8 licensed distilleries, and hundreds more illicit stills.
 This was especially in more remote parts of Scotland, such as the highlands and islands.
 These were expertly hidden and eventually their numbers rose to the tens of thousands.

 It wasn’t until 1823 that the Excise Act allowed stills to be made legal by paying a licencing fee.

 It was the Glenlivet’s George Smith who, in 1824 after prompting from the Duke of Gordon, took out the first licence to run his distillery.

 This was much to the disgust of his Whisky distilling neighbours, many of who threatened violence and even to burn down Smith’s buildings.

 The reaction was so bad, the Duke of Gordon gave him two pistols to protect himself.
 These are now on show in the Glenlivet visitor centre.
 This is an exciting time in the history of whisky.

 However, within a decade almost all illegal stills had ceased to exist and the 1820s and 30s saw a great investment in the Whisky industry.
 This continued with the invention of the Coffey Still, a continuous still designed by Aeneas Coffey to produce grain Whisky.

-This in turn lead to the creation of the first ever blends, when Andrew Usher first started combining grain and malt Whisky in the 1860s.
+This in turn lead to the creation of the first ever blends.
+This was when Andrew Usher first started combining grain and malt Whisky in the 1860s.
 Blends had a more mellow flavour, allowing Whisky to be enjoyed by many more people.

 1880s – Fall of the Vineyards